Is it time Japan restored its military?

 In April, Motegi Toshimitsu, the Japanese Minister for Foreign Affairs, called his Chinese counterpart, Wang Yi, to express his concern over Chinese military activity.

-Of particular concern was a new law which allows the Chinese coast guard to use weapons.
-The Chinese Navy has also been behaving aggressively in the East and South China seas, including encroaching into Taiwanese and Filipino territory.
+Of particular concern was a new law which would allow the Chinese coast guard to use weapons.
+Motegi was also concerned about Chinese Naval aggression in the East and South China seas, including encroachment into Taiwanese and Filipino territory.

 In response, Wang Yi warned Motegi to stay out of ‘internal’ Chinese affairs.

 This kind of soft-handed diplomacy has been the main weapon in the Japanese arsenal since the end of the Second World War.

 Japan has no official military.
 The Japanese post-war constitution actively forbids the country from maintaining an army, navy or air force.
 Instead, it has ‘Self-Defense Forces’ which are officially extensions of the national police force.

 Opposition to militarism has been one of the cornerstones of post-war Japanese culture, and breaking with its colonial past was vital in thawing relations with its neighbours and the West.

 Fuelled by an increasingly belligerent China, both Japan and its Western allies are indicating that a fully restored Japanese military may be required as a counterbalance to Chinese aggression in the Asian neighbourhood.

 Japanese militarism began with the Meiji Restoration in 1868 and ended with the bombings of Hiroshima and Nagasaki in 1945.